User Experience (UX) Design

 Australia’s fourth oldest university, the University of Tasmania, is highly regarded internationally for teaching and academic excellence.
 The university offers more than 100 undergraduate degrees and more than 50 postgraduate programs across a range of disciplines.
 The university offers students a diverse range of opportunities, the chance to learn from leading experts, and excellent preparation for their future careers.

-Times Higher Education Ranking 2022
+Times Higher Education Ranking 2023

 Upon completion of this subject, students should be able to:

-- Apply user experience design practices
+- Ethics in user experience

 No eligibility requirements

 No additional requirements